 A Short Web-Related Bio

 In 2005 I became responsible for the website of a tiny NGO where I was hired as the only (part-time) employee.
 Their rudimentary website needed urgent work, but I did not have any budget for it.
 So I had to figure out how to do it myself – fortunately I could rely on the technical skills and generous help of my husband, who works in the IT sector.

 In the decade after that I got a PhD and did two postdoc projects, but also worked (part-time) as all-round coordinator of several new academic collaborations / initiatives (while also getting a PhD and doing two postdocs).
 In each of those jobs I also became responsible for managing the development and content of a website.
-In those early cases I still worked with external web designers/developers, of course developing my own knowledge and skills in the process.
+In those early cases I still worked with external web designers/developers, expanding my own knowledge and skill set in the process.
 I kept noticing how much pleasure and satisfaction working on websites gives me.
 It requires creativity, technical skills, thinking about communication goals, structuring and writing.

 In 2018 I decided to launch ‘Sites for Scholars’.
 My strength is that I combine all-round web-related skills with more than 10 years of experience in academia (both as a researcher and in administrative positions) and an interdisciplinary background (comprising philosophy, the social sciences & engineering).
 This enables me to understand what my customers need – and deliver it.